autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 As consensus committee members, validators play the following roles in AFD processing:

-- _reporting_: as the validator reporting a suspected rule infraction and submitting new _accusation_ proofs on-chain
+- _reporting_: as the validator reporting a suspected rule infraction and submitting new _accusation_ on-chain
 - _offending_: as the validator committing a suspected rule infraction and submitting new _innocence_ proofs on-chain
 - _committee member_: as a validator in the consensus committee executing Autonity's consensus protocol and for AFD handling and processing accountability events, maintaining system state for accountability events, and computing and applying slashing penalties.